Man Singh I: Expedition to Kabul

 Again in 1585 CE, some Afghan tribes rose against the Mughal empire.
 The Yusufzai and "Mandar" tribes were the main ones among them.
 Akbar sent an army under Zain Khan, Hakim Abul Fateh and Raja Birbal to control these revolting tribes.
 However, they failed to control the revolting Afghans and Raja Birbal, friend of Akbar and one of his Navratnas was also killed in the battle with Afghans.
+Around 8,000-40,000 Mughal soldiers were also killed by the Afghans.
 Akbar then sent Raja Todar Mal to crush the revolt and called Raja Man Singh to help Todar Mal.
 Todarmal had some success in controlling the rebellious Afghan tribes, but the real source of the revolt was behind the Khyber Pass.
 It was hard to cross this pass which was dominated by Afghan "Kabailies".
 Man Singh was accompanied by "Rao Gopaldas" of Nindar in this expedition, who bravely made way for Mughal army in the pass.
-After crossing the pass, Man Singh entered Kabul and decisively defeated five major tribes of Afghans including Yusufzai and "Mandar" tribes.
-The flag of Amber was changed from "Katchanar" (green climber in white base) to "Pachranga" (five colored) to commemorate this victory.
+After crossing the pass, Man Singh entered Kabul and decisively defeated five major tribes of Afghans including Yusufzai and "Mandar" tribes, causing the massacre of 70,000-100,000 Afghans.
+The flag of Amber was changed from "Katchanar" (green climber in white base) to "Pachranga" (five colored) to commemorate this massive victory.
 This flag continued in use until accession of Jaipur state in India.
 This permanently crushed the revolt and the area remained peaceful thereafter.

 In 1586 CE, Akbar sent another army under Raja Bhagwant Das, father of Kunwar Man Singh to win Kashmir.
 Kashmir was captured and annexed in the Mughal Empire and made a Sarkar (district) of Kabul province.
 Man Singh and his father Raja Bhagwant Das are reputed to have brought the technology of cannon production to Amber.
 Raja man singh lost his commander rao govind das in the war of kabul.
 Rao govind das was awarded the jagir of bhatton ki gali and chaparwada.